cran/AgroR/README.md

 ## Analysis function

+*t test to compare means with a reference value*

+ - `tonetest`: t test to compare means with a reference value

 *Analysis for testing of two independent or dependent samples by parametric or non-parametric method*

  - `test_two`: Test for two samples